 Veteran’s Widow Reapplies for Service connection for cause of death

 In May 2008, the widow submitted application claim to reopen her claim for service connection for the Veteran’s cause of death.
 The Regional Office denied her claim to reopen her claim and the widow appealed her case to the Board of Veterans’ Appeals.
 In January 2014, the Board granted the widow’s claim to reopen her claim for death benefits.
-However, the Regional Office then denied service connection for cause of death.
+However, the Regional Office then denied service connection for cause of the Veteran’s death.

 The veteran’s widow appealed her case to the Board again, and in February 2017, the Board denied her claim for service connection for cause of the Veteran’s death, citing a 2016 VA examiner’s opinion that the Veteran’s service-connected conditions did not cause or result in his death.

-CCK Appeals to Court
+CCK Appeals Denial of Service Connection for Cause of Death to Court